PhD student under supervision of Véronique Cortier and Alexandre Debant at Inria Nancy in the Pesto team.

 CHVote is an internet voting protocol suitable for use in Switzerland.
 As part of the casting procedure, voters authenticate their vote by entering an authentication key.
 In an effort to increase usability, a novel pairing-based identification protocol was proposed which requires only half the key for the same security guarantee than the previous proposal.
 The analysis proves the protocol secure, but asserts that the key size cannot be halved [paper]. supervised by Julia Kastner, Dennis Hofheinz

-As a joint work with three other students, it was investigated whether existing implementations of the widely used Curve25519 could be further improved.
-Multiple approaches out of existing literature were combined and extended.
-The resulting implementation for the Intel Skylake architecture was 10% faster than all other implementations of the Bernstein comparison [download, code].
+As a group of four students, we investigate whether existing implementations of the widely used Curve25519 could be further improved.
+Multiple approaches out of existing literature are combined and extended.
+The resulting implementation for the Intel Skylake architecture is 10% faster (in 2020) than all other implementations of the Bernstein comparison [download, code]. with Philippe Goetschmann, Fabio Streun, Lukas Tobler

-It was investigated whether passively observable network traffic of netflix could be used to identify the currently watched content.
-Existing approaches were replicated, and extended.
-The resulting implementation needed only to measure the in average used bandwidth to identify what content is being watched [download, code]. supervised by Melissa Licciardello, Ankit Singla
+We investigate whether passively observable network traffic of netflix can be used to identify the currently watched content.
+Existing approaches are replicated, and extended.
+The resulting implementation needs only to measure the in-average used bandwidth to identify what content is being watched [download, code]. supervised by Melissa Licciardello, Ankit Singla

 As part of TheAlternative, I used to organize and give lectures [project management, web, pdf].
 As a course instructor for University of Zürich, I regularly gave courses about git and GitLab [git].